Cross-validation: what does it estimate and how well does it do it?: Confidence intervals with nested cross-validation

 \section{Confidence intervals with nested cross-validation}

-In this section, we describe a modification of cross-validation that comes with an estimate of the MSE of the point estimate for prediction error.
+In this section, we develop an estimator for the MSE of the cross-validation point estimate.
 Our ultimate goal is then to use the estimated MSE to give confidence intervals for prediction error with approximately valid coverage.